Notes on Probability

 From this we can derive Bayes’ theorem:

-We can marginalize a joint distribution by summing.
+Finally, we can marginalize a joint distribution by summing.
 If =B1,B2,,Bn\mathcal{B} = {B_1, B_2, \dots, B_n} is a collection of mutually exclusive events that span EE, then:

-P[A]=BP[A,B]\operatorname{P}[A] = \sum_{B \in \mathcal{B}} \operatorname{P}[A, B]
+P[A]=BP[A,B]\mathrm{P}[A] = \sum_{B \in \mathcal{B}} \mathrm{P}[A, B]

 We call \mathcal{B} a partition of EE.
 By “span EE”, we mean that for any eEe \in E, there is some BiB_i \in \mathcal{B} such that eBie \in B_i.